grousetail/demoStreamba/README.md

 For data that is not particulary expressive or very short, it is basically a coin toss for prediction.
 For example:

 "This is the follow up I needed"
+"Ya know, if you had a jewel on a staff and a large 3D map on the ground, you might be able to find the Ark of the Covenant."
+"I am a bot, and this action was performed automatically.
+Please [contact the moderators of this subreddit](/message/compose/?to=/r/politics) if you have any questions or concerns."

 would be classified as negative.